Boston College Eagles: Conferences and affiliations

+† – Track and field includes both indoor and outdoor.

 The Eagles compete in NCAA Division I as members of the Atlantic Coast Conference.
 The women's rowing team competes in the Eastern Association of Women's Rowing Colleges (EAWRC) as well as the ACC.
 The men's and women's ice hockey teams compete in Hockey East.
 Skiing and sailing are also non-ACC.
 Boston College is one of only 15 universities in the country offering NCAA Division I football (Football Bowl Subdivision), Division I men's and women's basketball, and Division I hockey.

 A founding member of the original Big East Conference, the Eagles moved to the Atlantic Coast Conference on July 1, 2005.
 Up to that point, Boston College was the only Big East member affiliated with the Catholic Church that played football in the conference.
 As of 2018, all the football-playing members of the Big East's successor American Athletic Conference are secular or Protestant institutions, while nine of the non-football replacement Big East Conference's ten members are Catholic.